 - Test each lead compound for the ability to inhibit mycobactin biosynthesis in laboratory cultures of TB and in the test tube with the reconstituted biosynthetic pathway.

-This research project is available to Honours, Master of Biomedical Science to join as part of their thesis.
+This research project is available to Honours students, Master of Biomedical Science to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.